 What does 30g fibre per day look like?

-The table below shows an example of what you would have to eat in a day to meet your 30g fibre intake
+This is an example of what you could eat in a day to meet your 30g fibre intake

 Simple ways to increase fibre